-Specialist Mathematics Units 1 and 2 provide a course of study for students who wish to undertake an in-depth study of mathematics, with an emphasis on concepts, skills and processes related to mathematical structure, modelling, problem-solving and reasoning.
-This study has a focus on interest in the discipline of mathematics in its own right and investigation of a broad range of applications, as well as the development of a sound background for further studies in mathematics and mathematics-related fields.
+Specialist Mathematics Units 1 and 2 provide a course of study for students who wish to undertake an in-depth study of mathematics, emphasising concepts, skills and processes related to mathematical structure, modelling, problem-solving and reasoning.
+This study focuses on interest in the discipline of mathematics in its own right and investigation of a broad range of applications, as well as the development of a sound background for further studies in mathematics and mathematics-related fields.

-- courses intended as preparation for study at the Units 3 and 4 level should include a selection of content from areas of study that provide a suitable background for these studies
+- Courses intended as preparation for study at the Units 3 and 4 levels should include a selection of content from areas of study that provide a suitable background for these studies

 source – VCE Mathematics Study Design